CSE 401 17wi - MiniJava

 privatedeclarations on both methods and instance variables, and check to ensure that access restrictions are not violated.

-String literals and the
+Strings and overload the

 More Sophisticated, but very interesting